 5. Jumping around with joy when your Insta following shoots up by several people in one day… but then feeling extremely low when it shoots back down by the time you wake up the next morning because of people following and then unfollowing.
 Not cool, man.
 Not cool.

-6. Telling people you blog for a living and getting *THAT* weird look like you’ve just told them that earth is a square instead of a sphere.
+6. Telling people you blog for a living and getting *THAT* weird look like you’ve just told them that the earth is square instead of a sphere.

 7.When you spend all night writing a KICKASS blog post or shooting an awesome YouTube video that you believe is your best one yet, only to be trolled by ‘anonymous’ as soon as it goes live.
 IF YOU’RE GOING TO TROLL ME, AT LEAST TELL ME YOUR NAME YOU SPINELESS PIECE OF SH*T.